Culture of Australia: Humour

 Comedy is an important part of the Australian identity.
-The "Australian sense of humour" is often characterised as dry, irreverent, self-deprecating and ironic, exemplified by the works of performing artists like Barry Humphries and Paul Hogan.
+The "Australian sense of humour" is characterised as dry and sarcastic, exemplified by the works of performing artists like Barry Humphries and Paul Hogan.

 The convicts of the early colonial period helped establish anti-authoritarianism as a hallmark of Australian comedy.
 Influential in the establishment of stoic, dry wit as a characteristic of Australian humour were the bush balladeers of the 19th century, including Henry Lawson, author of "The Loaded Dog".
 His contemporary, Banjo Paterson, contributed a number of classic comic poems including The Man from Ironbark and The Geebung Polo Club.
-CJ Dennis wrote humor in the Australian vernacular – notably in The Songs of a Sentimental Bloke.
+CJ Dennis wrote humour in the Australian vernacular – notably in The Songs of a Sentimental Bloke.
 The Dad and Dave series about a farming family was an enduring hit of the early 20th century.
 The World War I ANZAC troops were said to often display irreverence in their relations with superior officers and dark humour in the face of battle.

 Australian comedy has a strong tradition of self-mockery, from the outlandish Barry McKenzie expat-in-Europe ocker comedies of the 1970s, to the quirky outback characters of the "Crocodile" Dundee films of the 1980s, the suburban parody of Working Dog Productions' 1997 film The Castle and the dysfunctional suburban mother–daughter sitcom Kath & Kim.
 In the 1970s, satirical talk-show host Norman Gunston (played by Garry McDonald), with his malapropisms, sweep-over hair and poorly shaven face, rose to great popularity by pioneering the satirical "ambush" interview technique and giving unique interpretations of pop songs.
 Roy and HG provide an affectionate but irreverent parody of Australia's obsession with sport.

 The unique character and humour of Australian culture was defined in cartoons by immigrants, Emile Mercier and George Molnar, and in the novel They're a Weird Mob (1957) by John O'Grady, which looks at Sydney through the eyes of an Italian immigrant.
 Post-war immigration has seen migrant humour flourish through the works of Vietnamese refugee Anh Do, Egyptian-Australian stand-up comic Akmal Saleh and Greek-Australian actor Nick Giannopoulos.